Teen Banking: Checking account and debit card for your teens

 In general, transactions that would exceed the available balance in the account will not be permitted; however, in some circumstances, it may be possible for a transaction to overdraw the account due to network processing rules.
 For example, a restaurant bill may be authorized for payment because the account has sufficient funds available to cover the bill, but the addition of a tip may result in an overdraft when the transaction later posts to the account.
 Even in these rare circumstances, there will not be an overdraft fee assessed.

-Your teen’s transfer limits will not be the same for Zelle, Bill Pay, and external transfers.
-Anyone under the age of 18, who is a joint checking account holder on any checking product at the bank, will be subject to lower limits.
+Your teen’s transfer limits will not be the same for Zelle®, Bill Pay, and External transfers.
+Anyone under the age of 18 who is a joint checking account holder on any checking product at the bank will be subject to lower limits.
 These limits will increase once the minor reaches the age of 18.

 Contact Us

-Automated Assistant
+Automated assistance

-Quick answers when you need them
+Quick answers when you need them.

-Speak with Us
+Speak with us

-Find a Branch
+Find a branch

-Find your nearest Huntington Branch
+Find your nearest Huntington branch.

-¶Avoid the monthly checking maintenance fee of $5 for any statement period on the teen banking checking account when an owner on the account also owns a Huntington Perks Checking®, Huntington Platinum Perks Checking®, SmartInvest Checking®, or Private Client Account through that same statement period.
+2 Avoid the monthly checking maintenance fee of $5 for any statement period on the teen banking checking account when an owner on the account also owns a Huntington Perks Checking®, Huntington Platinum Perks Checking®, SmartInvest Checking®, or Private Client Account through that same statement period.

 Mastercard® and Mastercard Brand Mark are registered trademarks of Mastercard International Incorporated.

-Zelle® and the Zelle related marks are wholly owned by Early Warning Services, LLC and are used herein under license.
+Zelle® and the Zelle® related marks are wholly owned by Early Warning Services, LLC and are used herein under license.